zzarcon/ember-delegations/README.md

 # Ember Property Delegation [![Build Status](https://travis-ci.org/zzarcon/ember-delegations.svg?branch=master)](https://travis-ci.org/zzarcon/ember-delegations)
 =================

-Plugin for delegate ember properties in a very descriptive and easy way.
+#### Plugin for delegate ember properties in a very descriptive and easy way, based on [Ruby delegate module](http://apidock.com/rails/Module/delegate)

 For example, you have a `dashboard controller` and you want to access a list of properties of your `application controller`, usually you declare each property in your controller and assign the value via `Ember.computed.alias` :

 **After**
 ```javascript